A Sub-sampled Tensor Method for Non-convex Optimization: Sampling conditions - sampling with replacement

-Similarly to the previous case of sampling without replacement, we prove that one can use random sampling with replacement in order to satisfy the three sampling conditions presented in Eqs.~\eqref{eq:sampling_g},~\eqref{eq:sampling_b} and~\eqref{eq:sampling_t}.
+In the main paper, we discuss two different sampling scenarios: i) random sampling \emph{without} replacement, and ii) sampling with replacement.
+Since sampling \emph{without} replacement yields a lower sample complexity, we directly use the corresponding results in the main part of the paper.
+In this appendix, we give the proofs for the case of sampling with replacement.
+Specifically, we prove that one can use random sampling with replacement in order to satisfy the three sampling conditions presented in Eqs.~\eqref{eq:sampling_g},~\eqref{eq:sampling_b} and~\eqref{eq:sampling_t}.

 First, we introduce some known results and then derive a concentration bound for a sum of i.i.d. tensors usually a similar proof technique as in the previous subsection.